kennycha/cursor-chat-keeper/README.md

 # Cursor Chat Keeper

-VSCode extension that saves your Cursor chat history as a markdown file.
+Cursor extension that saves your Cursor chat history as a markdown file.
 This extension helps you keep track of your AI conversations in Cursor editor by automatically formatting and organizing them into a readable markdown document.

 > ## Features